trobert42/cub3d/README.md

   make bonus
   ./cub3D_bonus maps/bonus.cub
 ```
+You can change the map by editing the files finishing by .cub inside the map directory.
+Keep in mind that it follows some rules so if it's not correct, it will display some errors about it.

+NB:
 If you use WSL and have some trouble with "can't find a suitable x11 include directory", i suggest to follow those steps here: https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html#getting-a-screen-on-windows-10-wsl2

 ## Screenshots
+With my teammate, we found it funny to see the link's texture so we kept it like that.
 ![](https://github.com/trobert42/cub3d/blob/main/cub3d_bonus_clip.gif)